-a) General

-- All racks must be configured in a similar manner throughout each project.
+- a) General - i.
+All racks must be configured in a similar manner throughout each project.
 Refer to Section 7.G.
-Rack Elevation 1 and Rack Elevation 2. - Preferably, racks shall be built based on the AMP Netconnect Rack System using part number (1933559-1).
-Additional accessories should be utilized as needed. - Racks may also be built based off from the Chatsworth Standard Rack system using part number (55053-703).
-Additional accessories should also be utilized as needed. - All publicly accessible IDFs must consist of one wall-mounted cabinet containing network gear, and shall be built using the APC Cabinet System part number (AR100HD).
+Rack Elevation 1 and Rack Elevation 2. - ii.
+Preferably, racks shall be built based on the AMP Netconnect Rack System using part number (1933559-1).
+Additional accessories should be utilized as needed. - iii.
+Racks may also be built based off from the Chatsworth Standard Rack system using part number (55053-703).
+Additional accessories should also be utilized as needed. - iv.
+All publicly accessible IDFs must consist of one wall-mounted cabinet containing network gear, and shall be built using the APC Cabinet System part number (AR100HD).
 Refer to Section 7.F.
 Wall-Mount Elevation 1 for the rack elevation. - v.
-All rack accessories that are to be utilized with any rack system shall be preferable to AMP Netconnect parts unless these parts are otherwise unavailable or will not work as intended. - vi.
+All rack accessories that are to be utilized with any rack system shall be preferable to AMP Netconnect parts unless these parts are otherwise unavailable or will not work as intended.

+- vi.
 AMP horizontal/vertical Network Cable Managers shall be installed using Section 7.G.
 Rack Elevation 1 and Rack Elevation 2 as a guide, regardless of which rack system is used.
 Part numbers are as follows: - a) (Vertical 1375257-1) - b) (Horizontal 1375163-1) - vii.
 The use of cable ties, "zip strips", tie wraps, etc. shall not be allowed anywhere on the rack system.
 The contractor shall use "Velcro", "hook and loop", or similar product to manage cables beneath the ceiling. - viii.
 Cables shall be neatly dressed in the overhead cable trays, wire managers, and at the attachment point.
 The LAN Cabling contractor may need to install additional cable tray in each IDF for cable management.
-All cables shall be labeled at the termination point on the patch panel.

-b) Patch Cables
+All cables shall be labeled at the termination point on the patch panel. - b) Patch Cables - i.

-- i.
 LAN Cabling contractor shall deliver 100% of the rack device patch cords to the project site. - ii.
 Provide one patch cord per horizontal distribution run in all quotations.
 This will be used in the MDF/IDF. - iii.
-Patch Cord lengths should be limited to: - 1', 3', 5', and 7' for Patch Panels to network equipment in existing IDFs.

-- iv.
-AMP Cat5e Booted Patch Cords shall be provided for each network cable that is installed using the following part numbers:

-- Blue: 219242-X

-- Yellow: 219246-X

-- Orange: 219184-X

-- Red: 219244-X

-- Green: 219243-X

-- Part Numbers vary

-- i.
-E.g. 219242-X for a blue cable where X denotes length)

-- v.
-Color Codes are as follows:

-- Patch Panel to Network Equipment Blue

-- Network Equipment to Network Equipment Yellow

-- Other X-Over Connections Orange

-- Servers to Network Equipment Red

-- Servers to KVM Switches Red

-- Wireless Radios and other Devices Green

-- Outlets to Workstations Blue

-- vi.
-Patch Cord lengths shall be limited to the shortest possible length needed to perform the patching function.

-- At this time, all new construction IDF's shall be patched with 1' cables and no horizontal wire management.

-- All existing IDF's, unless being rebuilt, will require the contractor to match the existing layout.

-- Any exception to these rules must be approved by WESD-MIS prior to installation.
+Patch Cord lengths should be limited to: - 1', 3', 5', and 7' for Patch Panels to network equipment in existing IDFs. - iv.
+Cat6 Booted Patch Cords shall be provided for each network cable that is installed following the following color codes - v.
+Color Codes are as follows: - Patch Panel to Standard devices Blue - Network Equipment to Network Equipment Yellow - Other X-Over Connections Orange - Servers to Network Equipment Blue - Servers to KVM Switches Red - Wireless Radios and other Devices Green - Outlets to Workstations Blue - vi.
+Patch Cord lengths shall be limited to the shortest possible length needed to perform the patching function. - At this time, all new construction IDF's shall be patched with 1' cables and no horizontal wire management. - All existing IDF's, unless being rebuilt, will require the contractor to match the existing layout. - Any exception to these rules must be approved by WESD-MIS prior to installation.